NethServer/docs/administrator-manual/en/backup.rst

 To use the search field, simply insert at least 3 chars and the searching starts automatically, highlighting the matched directories

-It is possibile to restore the directories by clicking on **Restore** button.
+It is possible to restore the directories by clicking on **Restore** button.

 .. note:: Multiple selection can be done with Ctrl key pressed.